singaround/songbook/posts/accessibility.md

 <H4>⏳️Start Time</H4>
 If you're coming to the session for the first time, we recommend arriving at around 6:30.

 A core group of organisers _aim_ to arrive at 6pm, but we might be delayed.
 So if you arrive at 6pm, you may be the only person there.
-In the first half-hour we might rearrange chairs/tables, adjust temperature in the room, and chat about the session.
+In the first half-hour we might rearrange chairs/tables, adjust temperature in the room and chat.
 We start singing when it feels like enough people have arrived, which is usually at about 6:30.

 You can arrive at any time through the session.